Ensure the safe and proper use of chemicals by using a mobile app for your safety data sheets.

 Disposal (Section 13)

-This section gives advice on the correct disposal, recycling or possible reclamation of a chemical and other special precautions.
+This section of the SDS template gives advice on the correct disposal, recycling or possible reclamation of a chemical and other special precautions.

 Transport (Section 14)